EvaFrossard/EvaFrossard.github.io/index.md

   </p>
 </div>

 After those inconclusive results, we do not lose faith !
-We move on to performing a Machine Learning Model in the hope of predicting the probability of the event 'Recovered', which will also help us obtaining coefficients for all reactions and their influence on the event.
+We move on to performing a **Machine Learning Model** in the hope of predicting the probability of the event 'Recovered', which will also help us obtaining coefficients for all reactions and their influence on the event.

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; background-color: #D2C0DD">
   The model chosen is a <b>Logistic regression</b> of the recovery on the reactions.
-Therefore, we will make use of all the data we have to compute the average impact of each reaction on the recovery.
+We will make use of all the data we have to compute the average impact of each reaction on the recovery.
 Before performing it, we standardize our attributes to put them all on the same scale, and be able to compare coefficients better.
 </div>

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; margin-top: 0;">